-And each one remember Memorial Day;
+And each one remembers Memorial Day;

 – Frederick W. Emerson

-We are at an inflection point in the market where buyers and sellers are arriving at an agreed upon price and moving product at a more rapid pace.
-Escalating trade war concerns are keeping interest rates low, however over-all construction costs will rise.
-This is a good market for buyers given the selection of product to choose from and seller’s willingness to negotiate.
+We are at an inflection point in the market where buyers and sellers are arriving at an agreed-upon price and moving product at a more rapid pace.
+Escalating trade war concerns are keeping interest rates low, however, over-all construction costs will rise.
+This is a good market for buyers given the selection of products to choose from and the seller’s willingness to negotiate.
 Additionally, new developments are seeking to sell remaining units and are offering more concessions to entice buyers to complete their projects.
-Miller Samuel’s reported in a New Deal article: New Development Agents’ Get Stretched Thin that “Data show the average sale price of a new development unit dropped by nearly 17 percent, to $4.1 million.
+Miller Samuel’s reported in a New Deal article: New Development Agents’ Get Stretched Thin that “Data shows the average sale price of a new development unit dropped by nearly 17 percent, to $4.1 million.
 And the absorption rate — or how long it would take for all existing inventory to sell out — for new condos was 8.2 months, some 24 percent higher than it was in 2016”.
 Buyers are out in the market picking up good deals as reflected in the Contract Activity Report in the chart below demonstrating at 15.6% increase from last month and 11.6% from last year.

-This month’s Culturally Inclined takes us to the industrial neighborhood of Soho and provides a history of the landscape and people behind the street names, a walking tour to examine the Cast Iron Historic District’s landmarks where there are over 250 cast iron buildings built in the mid to late 1800s, cutting-edge spaces to enjoy music while sipping delicious cocktails, insight into the gallery & fitness scene, the Soho Design District twice a year comes together in celebration of design, fashion, architecture where galleries, showrooms, museums, and trade fairs host exhibitions, tours, and conversations, highlight some of the neighborhood’s best brunch spots and for those who want to know the up to the minute real estate trends click here for 1st Quarter overview.
+This months Culturally Inclined takes us to the industrial neighborhood of Soho and provides a history of the landscape and people behind the street names, a walking tour to examine the Cast Iron Historic District’s landmarks where there are over 250 cast-iron buildings built in the mid to late 1800s, cutting-edge spaces to enjoy music while sipping delicious cocktails, insight into the gallery & fitness scene, the Soho Design District twice a year comes together in celebration of design, fashion, an architecture where galleries, showrooms, museums, and trade fairs host exhibitions, tours, and conversations, highlight some of the neighborhood’s best brunch spots and for those who want to know the up to the minute real estate trends click here for 1st Quarter overview.
 When walking the streets take a closer look at the historic buildings and you will find Cast iron foundry stamps that indicate what company manufactured the components that make up a building façade usually somewhere on the ground floor of a building or down low near the sidewalk.
-You know you are in an historic district when street signs change to a brown color.
+You know you are in a historic district when street signs change to a brown color.
 The brown signage was introduced in 1989 to demarcate historic districts on the 25th anniversary of the Landmarks Law.
-Only streets within official historic districts can have the brown signage and was designed to blend nicely with New York’s limestone and brownstone buildings.
+Only streets within official historic districts can have the brown signage and were designed to blend nicely with New York’s limestone and brownstone buildings.